-Plants are masters of resilience: once their seeds decide to sprout, they are destined to hold their ground and weather the elements, on occasion for centuries to come.
-Thus, as a consequence of their sessile lifestyle, plants deploy unique adaptive strategies for survival.
-They respond to local challenge or opportunity with directional growth for stress evasion or habitat exploration, and with the synthesis of an arsenal of bioactive chemicals for communication and self-defense.
-An array of hormones as well as signaling molecules and their interconnected networks govern plant development and adjust plant growth and metabolism to its circumstances.
-We are particularly interested in exploring how plants monitor and perceive external parameters, transmit and integrate information about their environment, and deploy appropriate metabolic and developmental responses to shifting abiotic conditions as well as co-evolving biotic stressors.
+Plants are masters of resilience and plasticity: once their seeds decide to sprout, they are destined to hold their ground and “weather the elements”, on occasion for centuries to come.
+Because of their restricted mobility, plants evolved unique adaptive strategies for survival.
+They respond to local challenge or opportunity with directional growth for stress evasion or habitat exploration.
+Furthermore, plants synthesize an arsenal of specialized and bioactive compounds for effective chemical communication, formidable self-defense, or enhanced mobilization of edaphic resources.
+An array of chemical mediators and their interconnected regulatory networks govern postembryonic plant development, fine-tune plant growth, and adjust metabolism as informed by local cues.